You've found a cat. Now what?

 If you’ve already tried everything and you’re at the point of reaching out to shelters, you are more than welcome to submit a request to Tenth Life.

-we prioritize strays in our service area as well as cats with special needs and injuries and those in high-risk situations and shelters, including very young or very old cats.
-We do not currently accept owner surrenders directly from owners or third parties but you can find resources here for rehoming a pet and we're happy to help you find resources if you email us
+As a reminder, we prioritize strays in our service area as well as cats with special needs and injuries and those in high-risk situations and shelters, including very young or very old cats.
+We do not currently accept owner surrenders directly from owners or third parties but you can find resources here for rehoming a pet and we're happy to help you find resources if you email us.

 While we wish we were able to help every cat who needs us, please remember that we have limited space and resources.
 Sadly, we aren't always able to admit a cat even if its needs are significant.
 While we prioritize those with special needs and injuries, we have limited space for cats with specific needs.
 When spots are filled for cats with, for example, Feline Leukemia, we must wait until the cat is adopted to place another.
 In the case of hospice care we give them all the time and care they need until they pass.
 Because hospice care is rewarding but emotionally exhausting work, we tend to need a break between hospice placements, as well.
 Every case is unique and we triage requests based on need and our capacity to help each individual cat to the best of our abilities.